Pierre Kast: Biography

+Prior to his work in film, Kast was a resistance activist in World War II, opposing the Vichy regime as a member of the Communist Students of Paris.

-A member of the Cahiers du cinéma in the 1950s, Kast created many short films and documentaries.
+As a member of the magazine Cahiers du cinéma in the 1950s, Kast created many short films and documentaries.
+He also served as a critic for the magazine.

 Kast died from a heart attack on board an aircraft on 20 October 1984, aged 64.